federicastolf/fstolf/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Bayesian methods and computation
+  - Applied Bayesian modeling
-  - Dimensionality reduction
+  - Latent feature models
   - Bayesian Nonparametrics

 # Education to show in About widget